Fergus Scottish Festival and Highland Games: History

 The name was changed to Fergus Scottish Festival in 1992.

 By 1997 the festival was attracting 35,000 people on the Saturday of its event.

 In 2007 the festival received a government grant to fund a tribute concert to John Allan Cameron.

 In 2012 a combination of poor weather and unexpected taxes left the festival in debt.
 That year the festival's budget was about $500,000.
 The federal government rescinded the festival's amateur sport classification, and required it to remit $78,000 in HST from ticket sales.
 A $50,000 loan from Centre Wellington township kept the organization afloat, and was paid back with the profits from later years.

 In 2015 the festival was in the news when it hosted a mass caber-tossing event; 69 cabers were turned simultaneously, and this overturned the previous Guinness World Record of 66.

 In 2018 the festival hosted the Women’s Heavy Events Championship.

+In 2025, The Lord Lyon, King of Arms Opened the games.